cdeutsch/webpack-shell-plugin-alt/README.md

 This plugin allows you to run any shell commands before or after webpack builds.
 This will work for both webpack and webpack-dev-server.

-Goes great with running reporting tools or tests such as selenium, protractor, phantom, ect.
+Goes great with running cron jobs, reporting tools, or tests such as selenium, protractor, phantom, ect.

 ## Installation